news

 Shot Scope's LM1 landed in late March with a crashed website and instant sellout.
 The $199 Doppler radar unit is the clearest argument yet that real launch monitor data is no longer a premium-only purchase.

 MyGolfSpy covered the LM1 at launch and called it one of the most anticipated product releases in the last ten years.
 That's a big claim, but the numbers back the excitement.
-You're getting ball speed, club speed, smash factor, carry distance, and total distance on a 3.5-inch colour screen in under 15 seconds from box to first reading.
+You're getting ball speed, club speed, smash factor, carry distance, and total distance on a 3.5-inch color screen in under 15 seconds from box to first reading.
 No subscription.
 No companion app required at the range.
 No fiddling with calibration rituals.

 What it doesn't do: spin, dispersion, or simulation.
 Shot Scope made those omissions by design, keeping complexity out and price down.
 For a 14-22 handicapper who wants to know whether their new irons are producing more carry or whether their driver smash factor is leaking distance, this covers everything that matters at the range.